Australian rules football schism (1938–1949): Final years of throw-pass football

 Even though the Association code did not grow further, the VFA continued to enjoy local success.
-The VFA continued to draw the best crowds in its existence during the first few years after the war.
+The VFA continued to draw some of the best crowds in its existence during the first few years after the war.
 A record home-and-away crowd of 21,000 was drawn to a June 1945 match between ladder-leaders Coburg and Williamstown.
 The average crowd in 1947 was 4,200, almost double the crowds from ten years earlier.
 Not all of this increase was attributed to the throw-pass rules: part is attributed to petrol rationing, which began during the war and continued until 1950, as it reduced the mobility of Melburnians, making it more difficult for suburban dwellers to attend VFL games or pursue other Saturday afternoon leisure activities.
+The average crowds were, however, highly dependent on the clubs: big clubs in important matches could attract more than 10,000 spectators; small clubs in dead rubbers might struggle to attract more than a few hundred.
 Organisationally, by the end of the 1940s the Association employed a full-time secretary and managed a players provident fund, none of which existed prior to the throw-pass era.